An aquarium filter is crucial in fishkeeping to keep the tank clean, clear, and healthy for the inhabitant and Internal filters are one of its types.

 - A bit expensive

-Coospider Sun JUP-01 submersible filter has gained so much popularity among aquarists.
-Many users mentioned they have solved algae issues in their tanks with the built-in UV bulbs of this internal filter.
+COOSPIDER Sun JUP-01 submersible filter has gained so much popularity among aquarists.
+So many users mentioned they had solved algae issues in their tanks with the built-in UV bulbs of this internal filter.

 UV sterilizers are very handy to kill unwanted bacteria, viruses, and algae in a fish tank.
-However, you should not keep the bulb on all the time; otherwise, it will also destroy the beneficial bacteria.
-In general, you should open the UV sterilizer only for 30 to 60 minutes, depending on the tank conditions.
+However, you should not keep the bulb on all the time; otherwise, it may reduce the lifespan of the bulb.
+You should generally open the UV sterilizer only for 30 to 60 minutes, depending on the tank conditions.

 This is a versatile filter, and you can use it in any aquarium, including freshwater, saltwater, or turtle tank.
 It’s suitable to use in aquariums ranging from 40 to 80 gallons.

 Along with the primary filter, it comes with two filter cartridges and one spare UV bulb.
-Basically, you don’t need anything extra to set up, and you can use it directly in your aquarium.
+So, basically, you don’t need anything extra to set up, and you can use it directly in your aquarium.
 But, remember to submerge completely in the water.